benmor20/benmor20.github.io/index.md

 ## I understand the full cycle: from use to design to implementation

-I [ran a project](easel.md) to identify and address workflow problems for professors' use of Canvas, a Learning Management Software.
+I [ran a project](easel.md) to identify and address workflow problems for professors' use of Canvas, a Learning Management Software by identifying and addressing workflow problems.

 ## I thrive in environments in which people of different skills work towards a common goal